leo-bauer/personal_website2/research.md

 ### Works in Progress

 1. "The Non-State Actors in Armed Conflict Dataset Update."
-With David Cunningham and Olivia Bauer.
+With David Cunningham, Olivia Bauer, Idean Salehyan and Kristian Skrede Gleditsch.
 2026.
 Early draft.

 2. "Explaining Informant Recruitment Tactics by Coercive Institutions in Autocracies."
 2025.
 Early draft.